ranfysvalle02/vectorization-101/README.md

 ![](https://miro.medium.com/v2/resize:fit:1400/0*_1SirbdVf23_uKNN.png)

 To compare word embeddings, cosine similarity is often used.
+The inner product (IP) of normalized vector embeddings is equivalent to cosine similarity.
 This measures the angle between two vectors, providing a way to quantify the similarity between two words’ embeddings:

 ```python
 def cosine_similarity(vec1, vec2):